bassamanator/Sovol-SV06-firmware/README.md

 ## Before You Begin

 - Know what you're getting into by reading this documentation *fully!*
-- It is assumed that you are connected to your host Raspberry Pi (or other host device) via SSH, and that your printer motherboard is connected to the host via USB.
+- It is assumed that you are connected to your host Raspberry Pi (or other host device) via SSH, and that your printer motherboard is connected to the host via a data USB cable.
 - It is assumed that the username on the host device is `pi`.
 If that is not the case, you will have to manually edit `moonraker.conf` and `cfgs/misc-macros.cfg` and change any mentions of `/home/pi` to `/home/yourUserName`.
 - It is assumed that you already have a working `printer.cfg` and you already have your printer up and running Klipper.
-- Your question has probably been answered already, but if it hasn't, please post in the [Discussion](https://github.com/bassamanator/Sovol-SV06-firmware/discussions) section.
-- If you see any errors, or encounter any issues, please create an [Issue](https://github.com/bassamanator/Sovol-SV06-firmware/issues/new), or a [Pull request](https://github.com/bassamanator/Sovol-SV06-firmware/pulls).
 - I would recommend searching for the word `NOTE` in this repository.
 There are roughly half a dozen short points amongst the various files that you should be aware of if you're using this configuration.

 ## Download the Configuration